ratwolfzero/hopalong_python/README.md

 ## Requirements

-To run this program, the following Python libraries must be installed * / imported **:
+To run this program, the following Python libraries must* be installed and imported:

 - matplotlib *
 - numpy *
 - numba *
+- time, resource (optional)
-- math (standard Python library) **
+- math (standard Python library)
-- time **
-- resource **

-"time" and "resource" only if you want to track time and memory used,
+Time and Resource libraries if you want to track process time and system memory used.
- if not please also comment out the related code snippets in main().
+Otherwise, please comment out the relevant code snippets.

     import matplotlib.pyplot as plt
     import numpy as np